GLOSSARY OF LIBRARY JARGON

 Oversized Books – See Q (Oversized Books)

-Parenthetical cite an abbreviated citation within a research paper using only the authors’ name and date of publication set off by parenthesis.
+Parenthetical cite – an abbreviated citation within a research paper using only the authors’ name and date of publication set off by parenthesis.
 Parenthetical citations are then placed in a Reference List at the end of the paper.
-See also endnote and footnote)
+See also endnotes and footnotes).

 Parody – using a work to comment on itself often with deliberate exaggeration for comic effect.